Nonparametric method of structural break detection in stochastic time series regression model: Mathematical framework

-where $\{Y_t\}$ and $\{X_t\}$ are two real-valued time series, $\mu:\mathbb{R}\rightarrow\mathbb{R}$ is the conditional mean regression function, $\sigma^2:\mathbb{R}\rightarrow\mathbb{R}^+$ is the conditional variance function and $\{\epsilon_t\}$ is a real-valued independently and identically distributed (iid) random noise process with unit variance.
-At this stage, it is important to highlight that in all our theoretical derivations, $X_t$ is going to be assumed univariate for convenience, but the proposed methodology and the results will work even if $X_t$ is a vector-valued process of finite dimension.
-We assume the following about the error and covariate processes.
+where $\{Y_t\}$ and $\{X_t\}$ are two real-valued time series observed over $n$ discrete time points, $\mu:\mathbb{R}\rightarrow\mathbb{R}$ is the conditional mean regression function, $\sigma^2:\mathbb{R}\rightarrow\mathbb{R}^+$ is the conditional variance function and $\{\epsilon_t\}$ is a real-valued independently and identically distributed (iid) random noise process with unit variance.
+We assume that there exist $\Lambda_1<\Lambda_2$ for which $\{X_t\}$ is almost surely bounded within $\mathcal{X}=[\Lambda_1,\Lambda_2]$.
+It is important to emphasize that this is a purely technical assumption and in theory the interval $[\Lambda_1,\Lambda_2]$ can be as large as possible.
+We begin with the at-most-one-change (AMOC) assumption, under which at most a single structural break is present in the time horizon $\T$.
+Now, the structural break testing problems we work with can be written as: